 Many people immediately think of this movie when hacking enters the conversation.
-Some people feel it shows how tedious the process of hacking can be, but the 3D renderings of the data puts it into the realm of the unbelievable.
-This movie was made in 1995, and the makers had high hopes concerning the future of 3D interfaces, which have yet to be realised.
+Some people feel it shows how tedious the process of hacking can be, but the 3D renderings of the data put it into the realm of the unbelievable.
+This movie was made in 1995, and the makers had high hopes concerning the future of 3D interfaces, which have yet to be realized.

 Live Free or Die Hard